“How Do I Keep My Grill Clean?”

 Prevention is all fine and well, but what do you do when your grates or heat shield are already caked up and nasty?
 Thankfully, cleaning the grill grates on Grilla products is easier than most cheap gas grills you may have dealt with in the past.
 The grates on all the Grilla Grills products are well built, meaning they can take a good scrubbing and will clean up nicely.

 To do this, I stay away from chemicals and opt for a wire brush with medium stiffness.
 This allow for quick cleaning without scratching the grates from deep strokes.
-Usually a dozen or so swipes knocks off the worst of the grime, without using any chemicals.
+Usually, a dozen or so swipes knock off the worst of the grime, without using any chemicals.

 After about a dozen cooks, your Silverbac or Grilla’s fire pot area is probably covered in ash.
 All pellet grills will accumulate ash over the course of time.
-For about every 20lbs of pellets you burn you find that you have accumulated enough ash to warrant a cleaning.
+For about every 20 pounds of pellets you burn you find that you have accumulated enough ash to warrant a cleaning.

 If your fire pot is left unchecked or uncleaned it will eventually cause your grill to not light properly.
 To clean, I like to use a shop vacuum.
 Be careful to make 100% sure that the ash you are sucking up is cold.
 Use the nozzle on the shop back and suck up all you can from the bottom of the grill and from the fire pot.